 - Received a bill for $4,000 in developer fees for work done this month

-- Sent a $2,000 invoice for a deposit for a project you intent to start the following month
+- Sent a $2,000 invoice for a deposit for a project you intend to start the following month

 - Paid $500 in fees for a bill you received last month